Light / Sound / Video

 Raphael Barani is a graduate of the ENS Louis-Lumière and the International School of Cinema of Cuba.
 He is a sound and musical creator, as well as sound, stage and video manager for live shows (Plexus Polaire / puppet, Kobal't / theater, Benjamin Grain / equestrian circus), and publishing projects for young audiences (Bayard Presse, Lito )...
 He is also an author and radio producer (RTBF, Radio Classique ...).

-Raphael started his collaboration with Plexus Polaire in 2018 with the show Chambre Noire and pursued with Moby Dick.
+Raphael started his collaboration with Plexus Polaire in 2018 with the show Chambre Noire and pursued with Moby Dick and Doll’s House.

 Simon Masson